vstarkov7/mandalorian-diary-app/README.md

 DELETE /topics/:id - delete a topic

+GET /users/:user_id/posts/:post_id/topics/ - get all topics of a post

 ## Explanation of Major Challenges Expected

 I've never built a full-stack app on my own yet, so just using Ruby on Rails to build models and routes and connect them all to each other so they fit well will be a challenge.